transistorfet/retroverse/README.md

 signals, and through transceivers for the data and address signals.
-On the board is also a 100BaseT ethernet interface, a full speed USB port (so 12Mbps I assume is the fastest), a microSD card slot (where I accidentally put the footprint on backwards), and a few headers for external FTDIs, I2C, and SPI device.
+On the board is also a 100BaseT ethernet interface, a full speed USB port (so 12Mbps I assume is the fastest), a microSD card slot (where I accidentally put the footprint on backwards), and a few headers for external FTDIs, I2C, and SPI devices.

-It's called BigBoy because it has the big boy microcontroller in the largest TQPF package available, with a big 4-row DIN41612 connector which was an idea to add an extra row to P1 for the upper data and address signals of a 32-bit system, which is optional (the 4-row connector can be plugged into a 3-row or 4-row backplane).
+It's called BigBoy because it has the big boy microcontroller in the largest QFP package available, with a big 4-row DIN41612 connector which was an idea to add an extra row to P1 for the upper data and address signals of a 32-bit system, which is optional (the 4-row connector can be plugged into a 3-row or 4-row backplane).
 I've mostly abandoned this idea in favour of sticking to the standard,